miguelggcc/CFD-SIMPLE-Rust/README.md

 Re = \frac{U_{in} H}{\nu}
 $$

-The solver uses a uniform mesh of size $N_x \times N_y$, where $N_x$ and $N_y$ are specified by the user.
-The solver also uses a time step $\Delta t$ and a maximum number of iterations $N_{iter}$ given by the user.

 The solver implements the same SIMPLE algorithm with a collocated mesh as the lid-driven cavity flow.

-The solver outputs the velocity and pressure fields at each time step in CSV files in the `output` folder.
-The solver also prints the residuals and the Courant number at each time step.
-Sure, I'll write something about that.
-Here is a possible paragraph to add to the readme:

-## Validation

 To validate the results of the pipe flow solver, we compare them with the analytical solution of the Poiseuille flow, which is a special case of the pipe flow with no-slip boundary conditions at the top and bottom walls.
 The analytical solution for the velocity profile and the pressure drop are given by: